Rockefeller Center and Top of the Rock Observation Deck#3 in Best Things To Do in New York City

 This iconic plaza has it all – beautiful sculptures, an enormous skating rink, a fishbowl view of NBC Studios, plus hordes of stores and restaurants.
-Though undoubtedly there will be intense crowds, this is a big-city experience that's worth having at least once.
-During the wintertime holidays, the plaza sparkles with an illuminated Christmas tree and frolicking skaters gliding across the ice rink.
+Though undoubtedly there will be intense crowds, this is an experience that's worth having at least once.
+During the wintertime holidays, the plaza sparkles with an illuminated Christmas tree and skaters gliding across the ice rink.
 But don't fret if your New York adventure doesn't take place during the cold months.
 There's plenty to do year-round.
 If you plan ahead, you can spend a morning watching a taping of the "Today" show, an afternoon observing the city from the Top of the Rock Observation Deck and an evening catching a performance at Radio City Music Hall.

 Travelers say the Top of the Rock offers some of the best views of Manhattan and say the experience is worth every penny.
 Visitors recommend booking the combo ticket that includes a tour of the building and the observation deck access.

 Rockefeller Center is located in midtown Manhattan between Fifth and Sixth avenues.
 To get to Rockefeller Center, take the B, D, F or M train.
 The Top of the Rock Observation Deck is open from 8 a.m. to midnight each day (the last elevator is at 11 p.m.).
 Tickets for the Top of the Rock cost $38 for adults, $36for seniors and $32 for kids ages 6 to 12.
 Tours of Rockefeller Center cost $25.
 To save some coin, purchase a combo ticket for $52.
 Rockefeller Center's website provides further details on all the attractions around the plaza.